weeno5/Data-Cleaning-Excel/README.md

 # Data-Cleaning-Excel

+### This code is only for showcase and not for practical use

 This code is for cleaning data in an excel file for a research project on student's mental health.
 The Excel file is private.